lucentminds/UglifyJS2/README.md

   function names.
 Useful for code relying on `Function.prototype.name`.
   See also: the `keep_fnames` [compress option](#compressor-options).
  - `isogram` -- Pass an array of preferred non-repeating characters or tokens to use as variable names to use before replacing with base54 characters.
 (Only useful for small scripts)
+- `chars` -- Pass a string of two or more non-repeating characters to use for variable names.

   Examples: